How do most people choose a career?

 As you tackle those broad and sweeping questions, you may start to eliminate some options you originally listed.
 And that’s okay.
 In fact, that’s expected.
 Just because something sounds interesting in theory, doesn’t always mean it will be.

-You actually want to narrow things down in this stage.
-If at any point, you run out of job titles on your list, simply go back to step one (with your new insights on what you want from a job) and start again.
+You actually want to narrow things down at this stage.
+If at any point, you run out of job titles on your list, simply go back to step three (with your new insights on what you want from a job) and start again.

 Once you have a basic high-level understanding of the positions, you can dive deeper into the nitty-gritty details: